PRP - Platelet-Rich Plasma Therapy

 What is PRP?

 PRP, or “platelet-rich plasma,” is a revolutionary new treatment for chronic sports and musculoskeletal injuries that is taking the sports medicine and orthopedic community by storm.
-Pittsburgh Steelers stars Hines Ward and Troy Polamalu credit PRP treatment for enabling them to play in the 2009 Super Bowl (click here for more info).
+Professional and recreational athletes alike credit PRP treatment for enabling them to get back in the game, and patients with joint arthritis are experiencing less pain and greater function.

 Drs.
-Tortland and Kozar have been performing PRP treatments since December 2007, making them among the first physicians in the northeast offering this treatment.
+Tortland and Kozar have been performing PRP treatments since December 2007, making them among the first--and most experienced--physicians in the country offering this treatment.

 Why Does PRP Work?